xMazzmax/coiffeur-seren/README.md

 ### 🧠 Market research

+#### 📗 Methodology

 > [_"Make an offer so good people feel stupid saying no"_ – Alex Hormozi](https://youtube.com/shorts/joF2fMj3XKk?si=9uxLZvgPwWB57C8f)

-Alex Hormozi, who built four different businesses, now has a net worth of $100'000'000 and is my mentor – even though he doesn't know I exist – said a while back that he ["looked at 2'000 ads ... of the top 50 ads ...
+Alex Hormozi, who built four different businesses, now has a net worth of over $100'000'000 and is my mentor – even though he doesn't know I exist – said a while back that he ["looked at 2'000 ads ... of the top 50 ads ...
 40 of them was just proof ... it's all it was, proof"](https://youtube.com/shorts/9XIgalr9aWY?si=JpF835J1xvZuYFJx).

+I knew I had to do some market research to find out what criteria people have, when it comes to choosing a hairdresser, find my client's strengths and weaknesses, and connect the dots to come up with an offer the target audience would feel stupid saying no to.
+The basis for my market research was the questionaire.
+In addition to the answers that my client gave me, I made some observations that helped me add more specificity to my client's answers and do the remaining ones on my own.

+In addition to that, and to find out what motivates the buying decisions specific to my client's customers, I tried to define an avatar.
+An avatar is a detailed representation of a company's ideal customer/target audience.
+It's a fictional profile that embodies the characteristics, behaviors, needs, and preferences of the type of person that is qualified to use the products or services of a business so that a so called _"product-market fit"_ is achieved.
+For that I analysed the following:

+- The looks of my client, his employees, the few customer I've seen during my first meeting with my client and of the people my client has uploaded result pictures onto his Instagram profile.
+- The personality of my brother who – connected my client and me and – is a regular customer of my client.
+- What I personally like and dislike about hairdressing services and why I cut my hair myself instead of going to a hairdresser (check my profile picture 😄).
+- The key values my customer provides with his service.
+Not just with the end result but also with his process that's unique to his shop and with which he differentiates himself from his competitors.

-He also showed me ["four things to make the proofs more compelling"](https://youtube.com/shorts/xo7GZF_1eFU?si=UvUkwOWVlWmL1TkQ):
+Alex also showed me ["four things to make the proofs more compelling"](https://youtube.com/shorts/xo7GZF_1eFU?si=UvUkwOWVlWmL1TkQ):

 1. Recent proof is better than delayed proof.